fastify/fastify-jwt/README.md

 })
 ```

-### Varifying with JWKS
+### Verifying with JWKS

-The following example integrates the [get-jwks](https://github.com/nearform/get-jwks) package to fetch a JWKS and varify a JWT against a valid public JWK.
+The following example integrates the [get-jwks](https://github.com/nearform/get-jwks) package to fetch a JWKS and verify a JWT against a valid public JWK.

 #### Example
 ```js